A. Paul Gill, Executive Chairman

 Belinda Labatte, CEO and Director 1

 Belinda Labatte, CFA, MBA, ICD.D, has more than 15 years of senior management experience in mining and the extractive industry, and 20 years of capital markets experience, including a decade of strategic development, capital markets investment banking experience, stakeholder engagement, and asset acquisition and disposition processes.
 Her most recent position was Chief Development Officer of Mandalay Resources Corp.
 Prior to that, Ms. Labatte was the founder and President of her own Company, The Capital Lab Inc., a leading Toronto-based consulting firm.
 Ms. Labatte is fluent in French, Spanish and German and graduated from the Rotman School of Management with an MBA.
 She holds the ICD.D designation and is CFA charterholder.
-Ms. Labatte serves as independent director of GCM Mining Corp and Star Royalties Ltd.
+Ms. Labatte serves as independent director of Star Royalties Ltd.

 Eric Levy, Director and Chair of Corporate Compensation and Nominating Committee